Converting Data from a Music Distribution and Licencing Platform Export into CWR and Registering Works with PRS

-Our client is a UK publishing startup Muchas Music, focused on high-quality production music.
-They have signed a co-publishing deal for UK and Ireland with a BMI-affiliated original publisher, who is using SourceAudio for distribution.
+Our client is a UK publishing startup Muchas Music, focused on production music.
+They have signed a co-publishing deal for UK and Ireland with a BMI-affiliated original publisher, who is using a major music distribution and licencing platform for distribution.
 The works have been registered with BMI manually, so we started with a CSV file exported from SourceAudio.This is a relatively simple case, and there were just under 200 works, so we used the same file for the test (see another case) and for the real registrations.

 CSV to CWR Conversion

 We have extended the file with the missing required data, data about the sub-publisher (our client), the collected percentages in target territories (the UK and Ireland), as well as authors’ IPI Name Numbers, Society-assigned Agreement Numbers and some other information, and then ran it through our experimental CSV to CWR Conversion Tool.
 Yes, the same tool that is publicly available, except for the 40 works limit.

 The file was sent to ICE and it passed the test and all works were accepted to PRS production database.